inmnin/EKD-ICANN2024/README.md

 Please refer to the above information to configure the environment for the experiment

-After configuring the environment, experiment with our MAKD method by following two steps

 ## 2. Fine-tune the teacher model on different datasets:
 We provide the following two ways to fine-tune the teacher model, and we recommend the first one to use the teacher model weights we provide directly.